finom/tailwind-to-object/README.md

 <a href="https://github.com/finom/tailwind-to-object/actions/workflows/main.yml"><img src="https://github.com/finom/tailwind-to-object/actions/workflows/main.yml/badge.svg" alt="Build status" /></a>
 </p>

-Fast and simple one-file zero-dependency library of one single-argument function that converts Tailwind classes with default configuration to CSS style objects.
-Perfect for email libraries based on React.
-Can be used on front-end, back-end and your microwave if it runs JavaScript.
+Fast and simple zero-dependency library of one single-argument function that converts Tailwind classes with default configuration to CSS style objects.
+Perfect for email rendering.
+Can be used on front-end, back-end and your microwave if it supports JavaScript.
+Check [SUPPORTED_CLASSES.md](./SUPPORTED_CLASSES.md) to see all supported classes.

 ```sh
 npm i tailwind-to-object